AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 No, you cannot install or upgrade the operating systems of ECS instances on your own.
 ECS instances must use images provided by Alibaba Cloud, which you cannot add or upgrade on your own.
 However, you can perform the following operations:

 -   Replace system disks and select new operating systems.
-For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md).
+For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md) or [Upgrade the operating systems of ECS instances in batches by replacing the system disks]().
 -   Create ECS instances from custom images that are imported from your computers.
-For information about how to import an image, see [Instructions for importing images](/intl.en-US/Images/Custom image/Import images/Instructions for importing images.md).
-For more information about how to create ECS instances from a custom image, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
+    -   For information about how to import an image, see [Instructions for importing images](/intl.en-US/Images/Custom image/Import images/Instructions for importing images.md).
+    -   For more information about how to create ECS instances from a custom image, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
 -   Patch operating systems.

 ## Do operating systems have graphical interfaces?

 Each Windows operating system except for Windows Server Semi-Annual Channel offers a management desktop.
 For information about how to use Windows Server Semi-Annual Channel operating systems, see [Manage Windows Server Semi-Annual Channel images and instances](/intl.en-US/Images/FAQ/Manage Windows Server Semi-Annual Channel images and instances.md).

-Each Linux operating system offers a command line interface.
+Each Linux operating system offers a command-line interface.
 You can install a graphical desktop.

 ## How do I choose an operating system?